FaroukAmr/AI/README.md

 3.getCoastGuardBoatFromStringGrid: a static method that takes the starting grid as an input, and returns a CoastGuardBoat object
-We use the intial node that we create from the string grid(by the creating the boat and the state ) to create an instance of the coastguard and pass it to the searchProcedure search method with the strategy.
+We use the initial node that we create from the string grid(by the creating the boat and the state ) to create an instance of the coastguard and pass it to the searchProcedure search method with the strategy.

 ```